 For operations to be carried out in accordance with the Terms and Conditions, credit institutions should duly address the Bank of Russia’s authorised division to conclude an Agreement of Participation in the Operations on the Issue and Redemption of Bank of Russia Loans Backed by Securities or Credit Claims (further referred to as the Loan Participation Agreement).

 Counterparties and criteria for access to secured Bank of Russia loans

 Secured loans are only issued to Russian credit institutions.
 The Bank of Russia sets no other criteria for concluding a Loan Participation Agreement.
-However, the Bank of Russia only grants loans if a credit institution’s right to obtain loans is not suspended and if a credit institution satisfies the following criteria set forth in the Ordinance:
+However, the Bank of Russia only grants loans if a credit institution’s right to obtain loans is not suspended and if a credit institution satisfies the following two criteria set forth in the Ordinance:

 Document exchange procedure

 The Bank of Russia determined a list of documents to be submitted by credit institutions electronically.
 These documents may be submitted to the Bank of Russia in hard copy only if it is technologically infeasible to submit them electronically.